aggresss/spec/ISO_IEC/ISO_IEC_8859-1.md

 # ASCII / ISO 8859-1 (Latin-1) Table

+The ISO standard ISO 8859 was the first international standard to formalise a (limited) expansion of the ASCII character set: of the many language variants it encoded, ISO 8859-1 ("ISO Latin 1") – which supports most Western European languages – is best known in the West.

 ## ASCII / ISO 8859-1 (Latin-1) Table with HTML Entity Names

 Character Reference | Hex | Character | Entity Name           | Abbr. | Description